- SAR Technology

 Superior copper cage

-Historically, the utilisation of copper radioisotopes has been hampered as there were no suitable cages (chelators) that would hold the isotopes inside securely.
-Earlier attempts with other cages have resulted in the isotopes of copper being released from the cage once injected into the body and then metabolised in the liver, limiting their diagnostic potential and being unsuitable for therapeutic applications.
+Historically, the utilisation of copper radioisotopes has been hampered as there were limited suitable cages that would hold the isotopes inside securely.
+Earlier attempts with other cages have resulted in the isotopes of copper being released from the cage once in the body, restricting their diagnostic potential and rendering them unsuitable for therapeutic applications.

-Clarity seeks to address this issue with its sarcophagine chelator and holds a large IP portfolio on the SAR Technology platform, enabling its commercial exploitation, whereas most other chelators remain unpatented.
+Clarity holds a large IP portfolio on the SAR Technology platform, enabling its commercial development, whereas most other chelators remain unpatented.

 Comparison of 64Cu SARTATE and 64Cu DOTATATE